 Popcorn Ceiling Texture Vs Skip Trowel Texture

-Two popular options are skip trowel and popcorn ceiling textures.
+Two popular wall and ceiling texture coat options are skip trowel and popcorn ceiling textures.
 Both provide a unique look, but there are some key differences to consider.

-- Popcorn ceiling texture, on the other hand, is created by spraying a mix of joint compound and Styrofoam onto the drywall.
+• Popcorn ceiling texture, on the other hand, is created by spraying a mix of joint compound and Styrofoam material onto the drywall.
 This gives the ceiling a textured, three-dimensional look.

-Skip trowel texture is more difficult to apply than popcorn ceiling texture, but it provides a more finished look.
+Skip trowel texture is more labor intensive to apply than popcorn ceiling texture.

 Popcorn ceiling texture is easier to apply but can be more difficult to repair if damaged.
 But you will also need a compressor and sprayer for popcorn texture.